rdiankov/openrave/docs/en/tutorials/openravepy_beginning.rst

 .. code-block:: python

-  help env.CloneSelf
-  help KinBoby.GetChain
-  help Robot.Manipulator.FindIKSolution
+  help env.CloneSelf # env is an instance of Environment() help KinBoby.GetChain # KinBody is a class help Robot.Manipulator.FindIKSolution # Robot.Manipulator is a sub-class

 Exceptions
 ----------